MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 ---
-title: Use PowerShell to manage the Shifts connector
+title: Use PowerShell to manage your Shifts connection to Blue Yonder
 author: LanaChin
 ms.author: v-lanachin
 ms.reviewer: